Injured Kittitas police officer, released from Seattle hospital, faces long recovery

 Kittitas County Sheriff’s deputy Ryan Thompson, 42, and suspect Juan Manuel Flores Del Toro, 29, of Ellensburg, were both killed in the shooting.
 It was the first fatal shooting of a law-enforcement officer in the county in 92 years, according to Kittitas County Sheriff Gene Dana.

-Saturday afternoon, crews rolled Chavez on a gurney into a Kittitas ambulance, where he was driven home in a motorcade of police and fire vehicles from Seattle, Bellevue and Kittitas, Kittitas County.
+Saturday afternoon, crews rolled Chavez on a gurney into a Kittitas ambulance, where he was driven home in a motorcade of police and fire vehicles from Seattle, Bellevue and Kittitas.

 But first, he and his wife, Monica, who is 32 weeks pregnant, stopped to thank those have supported them.